Start of Fall 2022 classes

 Growing our Reputation as a Destination of Excellence

 At the top of the list of our collective achievements is UTSA’s Carnegie R1 classification!
 The new R1 designation enabled us to become a founding member of the Alliance of Hispanic Serving Research Universities.
 This consortium was established by 21 of the nation’s top research universities designated as Hispanic-Serving Institutions.
 Together, we are working to diversify the professoriate, advance humanities scholarship and, more generally, promote social mobility and economic opportunities for Latino students and their communities.
-Additionally, our work in the Hispanic Thriving Institution Leadership Council this last year has progressed, with a game plan that draws upon the national “servingness” framework developed by our own COEHD faculty member, Vanessa Sansone, and her collegues, as well as the Excelencia model that puts data into action.
+Additionally, our work in the Hispanic Thriving Institution Leadership Council this last year has progressed, with a game plan that draws upon the national “servingness” framework developed by our own COEHD faculty member, Vanessa Sansone, and her colleagues, as well as the Excelencia model that puts data into action.

 Expanding our Academic Impact